nolanw/kaleidoscope/README.md

 - [x] Draw tiles with numbers and lines.
 - [x] Click a tile to select it.
 - [x] Click a hex to place the selected tile.
+- [x] Save board state to local storage so it survives a reload.
+- [ ] Improve aesthetics.
-- [ ] Save current board state encoded in the URL, so it can be linked to others.
+- [ ] Save board state in the URL so it can be linked to others.
 - [ ] Select a tile by typing its numbers.
 - [ ] Place the selected tile by typing a numbered unoccupied hex.
-- [ ] Click/tap tiles/hexes to select/place.
 - [ ] Undo/redo.

 ## References